Clinicians at Risk for Suicide

 In response to the growing concern, researchers are ramping up their efforts to understand the causes of clinician suicide; leading hospitals, medical schools, and professional organizations are pioneering new programs and interventions; and regulators are reconsidering how they might revise the licensing/renewal process to support their efforts.

-There is a lot that can be done in the prevention clinician suicide, and three areas of concern are now coming into focus:
+There is a lot that can be done to help prevent clinician suicide and three areas of concern are now coming into focus:

-These articles that follow explore what we know and don’t know about each of these issues, and consider some of the promising approaches now being developed to deal with them.
-Virtually everyone believes radical changes are needed in the practice and culture of medicine, but no one expects the transformation to hap-pen quickly.
-In the meantime, physicians can help protect themselves by learning how to honestly assess their own situation and reduce their “suicide potential,” a process we at PBI are eager to help with.
+Virtually everyone believes radical changes are needed in the practice and culture of medicine, but no one expects the transformation to happen quickly.
+In the meantime, physicians can help protect themselves by learning how to honestly assess their own situation and reduce their “suicide potential”.
+During each PBI live course, we promote a healthy evaluation of each clinician’s life through the creation of a Personalized Protection Plan©.
+Each participant’s Plan is designed to instill positive change professionally, personally, and organizationally to help prevent the the challenges of the industry becoming too overwhelming.

 Learn more about raising awareness and preventing clinician suicide on the National Physician Suicide Awareness (NPSA) Day website.